 - Stir in the chopped cherries and chocolate.

 - Place in the oven at 325 degrees and let bake for 1 hour and 30 minutes or until done.
-To make sure the cheesecake is done, give it a wiggle.
+To make sure the cheesecake is done, gently give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven for an hour or two.
-I kept mine in the oven for about 2 and half hours and then placed it in the fridge overnight.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 - In a microwave-safe bowl, add in the chocolate chips and heavy cream.
 Microwave for 30 seconds and stir.
 Repeat microwaving for 30 seconds and stirring until the ganache comes together.
 It will look like a chocolate syrup.